SinaBoby/SinaBoby/README.md

 ---

 I'm a Web Developing Student At @HackYourFuture Coding School . always open to explore new technologies and collaborate in projects.
-Codding for me is a passion, way of thinking and creating.
+Coding for me is a passion, way of thinking and creating.
-My Hobbies are Traveling , Skiing , Biking and digital markets .
+My hobbies are Traveling , Skiing , Biking and digital markets .

 ---